deepanshs/mrsimulator/docs/signal_processing.rst

     >>> import mrsimulator.signal_processing as sp
     >>> import mrsimulator.signal_processing.apodization as apo

-The signal processing is a series of operations applied to the dataset.
-In this workflow, the result from the previous operation becomes the input for the next operation.
-In the ``mrsimulator`` library, we define this series as a list of operations.
-In the following example, we show the application of a single operation—-a Gaussian line-broadening--using the :class:`~mrsimulator.signal_processing.SignalProcessor` class, as follows,
+In the following example, we show the application of a single operation—-convoluting the frequency spectrum with a Gaussian lineshape, that is, simulating a Gaussian line-broadening--using the :class:`~mrsimulator.signal_processing.SignalProcessor` class.

 .. plot::
     :format: doctest